huangyjhust/3D-RU-Net/README.md

 # 3D RU-Net

-Code for the paper entitled "3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation"(https://arxiv.org/abs/1806.10342).
+Code for the paper entitled "3D RoI-aware U-Net for Accurate and Efficient Colorectal Cancer Segmentation"(https://arxiv.org/abs/1806.10342).The latest version with major changes will be updated by 2/19/2019.

-The latest version of the 3D RU-Net code is implmented with PyTorch, which elegantly realizes the essential part of our algorithm and enables in-place computing.

 ![Fig.0.](https://github.com/huangyjhust/3D-RU-Net/blob/master/Images/R-UNet.png)